Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Abstract

 \section{Abstract}

-We present an experimentally study of the dissociative excitation in collision of helium ions with nitrogen and oxygen molecules for collision energy of $0.7-10$ keV.
-Absolute emission cross sections is measured and reported for the most nitrogen and oxygen atomic and ionic lines in wide, vacuum ultraviolet ($80-130$ nm) and visible ($380-800$ nm), spectral region.
-The striking similarities of processes realized in He$^{+}+$N$_{2}$ and He$^{+}+$O$_{2}$ collision system are observed.
+We present an experimental study of the dissociative excitation in the collision of helium ions with nitrogen and oxygen molecules for collision energy of $0.7-10$ keV.
+Absolute emission cross sections are measured and reported for most nitrogen and oxygen atomic and ionic lines in wide, vacuum ultraviolet ($80-130$ nm) and visible ($380-800$ nm), spectral regions.
+Remarkable similarities of the processes realized in He$^{+}+$N$_{2}$ and He$ ^{+}+$O$_{2}$ collision systems are observed.
 We present polarization measurements for He$^{+}+$N$_{2}$ collision system.

-Emission of excited dissociative products was detected with the improved method of high-resolution optical spectroscopy.
-This device is incorporated with the retarding potential method and a high resolution electrostatic energy analyzer to measure precisely the energy of incident particles and the energy of dispersion.
-The improvement of an optics resolution allows us to measure the cross section on the order of 10$^{-19}$ cm$^{2}$ or lower.
+The emission of excited dissociative products was detected using an improved high-resolution optical spectroscopy method.
+This method incorporates the retarding potential method and a high resolution electrostatic energy analyzer to precisely measure the energy of incident particles and the energy of dispersion.
+The improvement in the optics resolution allows us to measure the cross section on the order of 10$^{-19}$ cm$^{2}$ or lower.